 The monument holds the remains of an unidentified Canadian soldier who died in France during World War I.

 It may be expensive to fly domestically but we still love our vacations.
 I think Ryan Air needs to create a sister-company for Canada.
 Just Sayin’

 W is for

-Waterton National Park on the border of Montana in Alberta, Canada is our very favorite spot in the country.
+Sitting on the border of Montana in Alberta, Canada is our favourite spot in the country.
 From hiking Bear’s Hump, Cameron Falls and walking through Red Rock Canyon, the whole area is a wonder to behold

 X is for